 Our development team implemented a highly scalable and robust architecture that allows for future changes and improvements; whether minor or major.

-Despite the fact that Pokerithm hasn’t got its #1 rank in the App Store and Forbes didn’t talk about it yet, like it was we an application we made, it has great potential.
+Despite the fact that Pokerithm hasn’t got its #1 rank in the App Store and Forbes didn’t talk about it yet, like it was with our previous application, it has great potential.

 Having implemented Pokerithm, we reached a conclusion that the main ingredients of a successful project are a good idea, experienced development team, and wisely chosen technology stack.
 Combine them all and you’ll get a successful project.
 You’ll get Pokerithm.